 |Rated:||From 0 years|

 Paul-André (Jean-Pierre Améris) has a wonderful house and lots of money.
 He hasn't had to work in a long time.
-But what so many people dream of doesn't really make him happy.
-Because instead of many friends, Paul-André only has many fears and quirks, which he tries to tame with classical music and masses of pills.
+But what so many people dream of does not really make him happy.
+Because instead of many friends, Paul-André merely has many fears and quirks, which he tries to tame with classical music and masses of pills.
 But there is only one thing that could really help him: a loving family.
-But you can't buy them with money.
-Or is it?
-When the shy single on television sees a report about the desperate single mother Violette (Virginie Efira), who has become a shoplifter for her two children, Paul-André decides to make her an immoral offer: He wants to rent her small family for a few months to see if normal family life is really what the void in his life could fill.
-But what he gets himself into with it, he doesn't even suspect…
+But money can't buy that.
+Or can it?
+When the shy single sees a report on TV about the desperate single mother Violette (Virginie Efira), who has become a shoplifter for her two children, Paul-André decides to make her an immoral offer: He wants to rent her little family for a few months to see if normal family life is actually what might fill the void in his life.
+But he has no idea what he's getting himself into.

-A few nice jokes and quite charmingly drawn characters are unfortunately not enough to save this comedy from mediocrity.
-However, at least the original idea of the story and the two main actors are good enough to make "renting a family" just worth seeing, despite all its weaknesses.
-But those who hoped for an original charm offensive from France will surely leave the cinema disappointed!
+A few nice gags and quite charmingly drawn characters are unfortunately not enough to save this comedy from mediocrity.
+But at least the initial idea of the story and the two main actors are good enough to make Family for Hire just worth watching in the end, despite all its weaknesses.
+But if you were hoping for an original charm offensive from France, you will surely leave the cinema disappointed!

 An article by Frankfurt-Tipp